 Heart disease remains the number one cause of death for men and women in the United States, causing about one in every four deaths.
-Atherosclerosis (plaque buildup in arterial walls) leads to heart attack or stroke and is the most common type of heart disease, killing over 370,000 people in the U.S. annually.
+Atherosclerosis (plaque buildup in arterial walls) leads to heart attack or stroke and is the most common type of heart disease, killing 655,000 people in the U.S. annually.

 Metabolic disease is considered a precursor to heart disease, and develops over several years.
 A combination of three or more of the following symptoms can be considered metabolic disease:

 Low HDL Cholesterol

 High Fasting Blood Sugar.